 You are here

-Teodolinda Barolini is the Lorenzo Da Ponte Professor of Italian at Columbia University.
-She is a Fellow of the American Academy of Arts and Sciences, the American Philosophical Society, and the Medieval Academy of America.
-In 2015 she was elected Accademica Olimpica Corrispondente of the Accademia Olimpica in Vicenza.
+Teodolinda Barolini is Lorenzo Da Ponte Professor of Italian at Columbia University.
+She is a member of the American Academy of Arts and Sciences (2001), the American Philosophical Society (2002), and the Medieval Academy of America (2000).

 Barolini’s research focuses on thirteenth- and fourteenth- century Italian literary culture, its relation to classical antiquity, and its reception through the centuries to our own day.
 She has written widely on Dante, Petrarch, Boccaccio, and the medieval lyric.

-Barolini has edited three volumes: Medieval Constructions in Gender and Identity: Essays in Honor of Joan Ferrante (Arizona Center for Medieval and Renaissance Studies, 2005) and co-edited, with H. Wayne Storey, Dante for the New Millennium (Fordham, 2003), and Petrarch and the Textual Origins of Interpretation (Brill, 2007).
-The latter volume marks her interest in editorial history, reception, and what she calls “critical philology”, a form of investigation that has marked much of her current work.
+Edited books include Medieval Constructions in Gender and Identity: Essays in Honor of Joan Ferrante (Arizona Center for Medieval and Renaissance Studies, 2005).
+With H. Wayne Storey she has co-edited two volumes: Dante for the New Millennium (Fordham, 2003), and Petrarch and the Textual Origins of Interpretation (Brill, 2007).
+With Maria Luisa Ardizzone she has co-edited Vita nuova: Archeologie di un testo (Studj Romanzi 2018).

 Dante and the Origins of Italian Literary Culture.
 New York: Fordham University Press, 2006.
 Pp. 475.

 Petrarch and the Textual Origins of Interpretation.
 Eds.
 Teodolinda Barolini and H. Wayne Storey.
 Columbia Studies in the Classical Tradition, 31.
 Leiden: Brill, 2007.
 Pp. xi+267.

 Dante for the New Millennium.
 Eds.
 Teodolinda Barolini and H. Wayne Storey.
 New York: Fordham University Press, 2003.
 Pp. xxiii+498.